n-schouten/filament-image-manager/README.md

   php artisan migrate
 ```

+In case you are using the ```public``` disk, make sure a symbolic link has been made from source directory storage/app/public to target directory public/storage.
+You can do this with ```php artisan storage:link```

 You can publish the configuration file, although it is not required.
 To do so, run the following command: ```php artisan vendor:publish --tag=image-manager-config```

 ## Installation as Filament Plugin